xiaobai1217/Unseen-Modality-Interaction/README.md

 * torchvision 0.13.1+cu113
 * mmcv-full 1.7.0

+### Dataset

+We download the RGB and optical flow frames from the official website of [EPIC-Kitchens](https://epic-kitchens.github.io/2023), and extract the audio files ourselves from the videos by `extract_audio.py`.

+### Run Demo

-We provide the splits for training, validation and testing in the `epic-annotations` folder.
+* We provide the splits for training, validation and testing in the `epic-annotations` folder.

-To run the code:
+* To run the code:
 `python train.py --lr 1e-1 --batch_size 96 --save_name 1e-1`

-We finetuned the model by reduced learning rates, as specified in `bash.sh`.
+* We finetuned the model by reduced learning rates, as specified in `bash.sh`.